 (1) The Natural History of Weasels and Stoats: Ecology, Behavior, and Management by Carolyn M. King and Roger A. Powell, illustrated by Consie Powell [ISBN: 9780195322712]

-A very well written book that goes to great lengths to explain the truths about stoats and weasels across the world; as well as their impact in different environments.
+A very well written book that goes to great lengths to explain the truths about stoats and other weasels across the world; as well as their impact in different environments.
 You will learn about both the positives and negatives, but the book maintains a mostly friendly image of these mustelids.

 Despite the high number of pages, this book uses a clear language supplied with illustrations that makes it fun to plow through while still managing to satisfy scientific needs.